-Ongoing: Fridays: TGIF Happy Hour, Mountain View Vineyard, Winery and Distillery, 5866 Neola Road, Stroudsburg, (570) 619-0053, www.mountainviewvineyard.com.
+Ongoing: Fridays: Friday Happy Hour, Mountain View Vineyard, Winery and Distillery, 5866 Neola Road, Stroudsburg, (570) 619-0053, www.mountainviewvineyard.com.
 3:30 to 5:30 p.m.
 Enjoy $1 off a glass of your favorite wine, savor a signature drink, and indulge in complimentary snacks!
 Featured items vary.
+Ages 21+ only.
 See website for details.

 Ongoing: Candle Making Demonstrations, House of Candles, Route 715, Henryville, (570) 629-1953, www.houseofcandles.com.
 See candles made at the Oldest Candle Shop of the Poconos!
 Dip your own “wax hand” between 10 a.m. and 4 p.m.
 See website for details.